anthonyalberto/gameoflife/README.md

 ## Credits

-- The ortho-spaceship comes from this great article : https://niginsblog.wordpress.com/2016/03/07/new-spaceship-speed-in-conways-game-of-life/
+- The ortho-spaceship comes from [this great article](https://niginsblog.wordpress.com/2016/03/07/new-spaceship-speed-in-conways-game-of-life/)